Discover all the tax services we offer

 As a US citizen, becoming the owner or beneficiary of a foreign trust can complicate your taxes quite a bit.
 Fortunately, we’re here to help clear things up.
-In this guide, we’re going to look at everything you need to know about foreign trusts.
+In this guide, we will look at everything you need to know about foreign trusts.

 A trust refers to an arrangement where a grantor gives an asset to a third-party trustee to hold or manage on behalf of one or more beneficiaries.
 The grantor is the person who creates the trust, while the trustee is responsible for managing and distributing assets to beneficiaries.
 A trust can be revocable or irrevocable.